aligokalpkarakus/QR-Scanning-and-Login/README.md

 ## Project Overview

-The app was created as a preliminary project to gain experience with QR code scanning and user authentication before developing a more advanced application at Tamsdata.
+The app was created as a preliminary project to gain experience with QR code scanning and user authentication before developing a more advanced application at TAMSData.
 It includes a simple user login system and a QR code reader that utilizes Google’s ML Kit for detecting and reading standard QR code types.

 ### Features